 A love of truffles

-Jean Louis said that Daguin, while looking through antique French cook books, discovered a centuries old recipe for black truffle ice cream.
-Jean Louis’s recipe included black truffle juice, which turned the ice cream dark black like truffles.
+Jean Louis said that Daguin, while looking through antique French cook books, discovered a centuries-old recipe for black truffle ice cream.
+Jean Louis's recipe included black truffle juice, which turned the ice cream dark black like truffles.
 I like a rich custardy ice cream, and I thought a yellow color would be a fun contrast with the black flecks of truffle.
-Using only fresh truffles makes this slightly more approachable to create at home, but you could make this with fresh, canned, or frozen truffles in juice.
-I’ve made ice cream out of different mushrooms before, but let me tell you, the powerful aroma of truffles in a sweet, creamy form is mind-altering, and truly awesome.
-Jean Louis dedicated his truffle ice cream to Daguin, so it’s only fitting I dedicate my rendition to Jean Louis.
+I've made ice cream out of different mushrooms before, but let me tell you, the powerful aroma of truffles in a sweet, creamy form is mind-altering--truly awesome.
+Jean Louis dedicated his truffle ice cream to Daguin, so it's only fitting I dedicate my rendition to Jean Louis.